MateiHsn/IntroductionToRobotics/README.md

   ![KiCad schematic](/Homework1/KiCadSchematic.png)

-  I chose to use 5 100 ohm resistors since the calculations for each LED gave me a value of 120 ohms for the green and blue LED respectively and a value of 150 ohms for the red one.
-Since I didn't have the appropriate value for all of them, I decided to group resistors in series and parallel to get a desirable result.
+  I chose to use 5 100 ohm resistors since the calculations for each LED gave me a value of 120 ohms for the green and blue LED respectively and a value of 160 ohms for the red one.
+Since I didn't have the appropriate value for all of them, I decided to group resistors in series and parallel to get a desirable and relatively close result.

   The final form of the circuit is visible in the following images: